We are now in Incentivized Beta! Join our discord.

 And this is exactly the moment that is captured when our metadata is recorded.
 It contains a number of fields - session keys, the URL of the website scraped, the IP address of the target website, a timestamp of the transaction, and of course the data itself.
 This is all the information necessary to know beyond a shadow of a doubt that a given dataset originated from the website it claims to be from, and therefore that a given AI model is properly - and faithfully - trained.

 The ZK processor enters the equation because this data needs to be settled on-chain, yet we don’t want all of it visible to Solana validators.
 Moreover, the sheer volume of web requests that will someday be performed on Grass will inevitably overwhelm the throughput capacity of any L1 - even one as capable as Solana.
 Grass will soon scale to the point where tens of millions of web requests are performed every minute, and the metadata from every single one of them will need to be settled on-chain.
 It’s not conceivably possible to commit these transactions to the L1 without a ZK processor making proofs and batching them first.
-Hence, the L2 - the only possible way to achieve what we’re setting out to do.
+Hence, the rollup - the only possible way to achieve what we’re setting out to do.

 Now, why is this such a big deal?